CosmosDB/labs/java/technical_deep_dive/05-troubleshooting_failed_requests.md

          }
     ```

-    > Since the results are paged, we will need to call the ``ExecuteNextAsync`` method multiple times in a while loop.
+    > Since the results are paged, we will need to call the ``hasNext`` method multiple times in a while loop.

 1. Add the following line of code stop the timer: